Baccega/Baccega/README.md

 🇮🇹 I'm Sandro Baccega, a Software Engineer from Italy, that is now based in Graz, Austria 🇦🇹.

-🔭 I’m currently focused on web development, primarily using React.js with Next.js.
-I have 4 years of professional experience in this field.
+🔭 I’m currently focused on web development, primarily using `React.js` with `Next.js`.
+I have **4 years** of professional experience in this field.

 🎓 I have a **Master's Degree in CS** at [Ca' Foscari University of Venice](https://www.unive.it/).